 The primary goal of express lanes is to keep the express lane traffic free-flowing for individual cars or even express transit.
 This ensures a reliable, non-stop route is available to drivers wishing to bypass congestion for the price of the toll.
 Public transit buses, registered vanpools and emergency vehicles travel these lanes toll-free.

 Toll roads, unlike express lanes, are not just designed to manage congestion.
 Tolls are a way to pay for the road, while adding new capacity.
 What traditional toll roads and express lanes have in common is choice – drivers can choose to travel the express lanes for the posted toll price, or use the general-purpose lanes.

 - According to the U.S. Department of Transportation, a wide range of income groups use the value priced lanes at different levels of frequency.
-Research from San Jose State University and the University of California, Berkeley shows that low income drivers so use express lanes and are equally as likely to approve of the lanes as high income drivers.
+Research from San Jose State University and the University of California, Berkeley shows that low-income drivers use express lanes and are equally as likely to approve of the lanes as high income drivers.